 Postnatal massage treatment package

-Our Postnatal massage treatment is a special package of therapeutic massage techniques and craniosacral unwinding to really restore you.
+Our Postnatal massage treatment is a special package of therapeutic massage techniques and lymphatic drainage to really restore you.
 Choose from a single treatment or a postnatal package of 2 – 4 treatments designed to improve as many areas of your recovery.
-Consider lymphatic drainage for a post-birth ‘wobbly’ tummy, remedial massage for tight breastfeeding shoulders and back, myofascial stretching for tight hips and post-birth pelvis, craniosacral for gentle unwinding in spine from coccyx to neck, and Gua Sha for a focus on problem areas.
+Consider lymphatic drainage for a post-birth ‘wobbly’ tummy, remedial massage for tight breastfeeding shoulders and back, myofascial stretching for tight hips and post-birth pelvis, and Gua Sha for a focus on problem areas.
 At your first treatment, we will design a treatment package for you, according to your needs and budget.

 Call us to discuss your treatment package.